SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

     If the threshold is crossed a warning will be issued.
 The warning won't be repeated as long as the threshold remains crossed.

-    For example let us assume you chose``cpu_cap=0.7``, ``ncores=3``, and currently on average 80 percent of your cpu are used.
+    For example let us assume you chose ``cpu_cap=0.7``, ``ncores=3``, and currently on average 80 percent of your CPU are used.
 Moreover, at the moment only 2 processes are computing single runs simultaneously.
-Due to the usage of 80 percent of your cpu, *pypet* will wait until cpu usage drops below (or equal to) 70 percent again until it starts a third process to carry out another single run.
+Due to the usage of 80 percent of your CPU, *pypet* will wait until CPU usage drops below (or equal to) 70 percent again until it starts a third process to carry out another single run.

     The parameters ``memory_cap`` and ``swap_cap`` are analogous.
 These three thresholds are